duarational performance/installation with Leong Waiying: 4 hours

 This durational piece was made for a very specific context: Future of Imagination 2 (F.O.I.
 2), the first international performance art event funded by the National Arts Council in Singapore following the lifting of, what was in effect, a decade-long virtual ban on performance art in the nation due to a scandal involving public nudity in 1994.

-In the wake of the recent lifting of the ban, the organizers of F.O.I.
+In the wake of the recent lifting of the ban, the curators of F.O.I.
 2, Lee Wen and Jason Lim, cautiously urged the participating artists to be sensitive to this context and to comply with the law against public nudity.

 At this time I was living in Japan, and I was interested in the proliferation of sex-for-sale in its multifarious forms.
 I was particularly fascinated by Japanese censorship laws, which prohibit the representation of genitalia in any media, still or moving.
 In pornographic magazines or manga, you find the protagonists in any configuration of bizarre and outlandish sexual scenarios, yet our modesty (and theirs) is preserved at all times by the ubiquitous black rectangle defending their genitals against the public eye.
 This black rectangle is the same one that blocks out the eyes of alleged criminals in print media to protect their identity.
 Requiring more effort to be inoffensive, pornographic videos feature couples in coitus whose sexual organs are digitally obscured with the mosaic tool in post-production.
 The mosaic tool breaks the image up into to larger blocks of colours, presumably rendering the naked bodies engaged in various carnal activities less "obscene".
 The blurry block of pixels floats comically around the screen following the genitalia like a discreet fig leaf.